Adsorption and dissociation of diatomic molecules in monolayer $1H$-MoSe$_2$: Conclusions

 In all the cases the MoSe$_2$ surface holds several active sites for molecular adsorption.
 The adsorption mechanism in the pristine surface is physisorption.
 In the presence of Se vacancies the physics gets richer as the diatomic molecules form strong chemical bonds with the MoSe$_2$-vSe sheet.
 Upon H$_2$ chemisorption at the Se vacancy, no noticeably changes in the MoSe$_2$-vSe electronic structure are observed.
 However, the situation is different when any of the other three molecules chemisorbs: The MoSe$_2$-vSe in-gap states disappear and new bonding states are formed near the valence band maximum.
 In the case of O$_2$, a single spin degenerated flat band appears that overlaps in energy with the valence band maximum of MoSe$_2$-vSe.
 As a consequence, the gap of the composed system is quite similar to that of the pristine MoSe$_2$ monolayer.
 In the case of CO and NO, two new and quasi-degenerated states form above the valence band maximum.
 These states, being partially occupied by 2 and 3 electrons, creates a spin magnetization of 2 and 1~$\mu_\mathrm{B}$ that is spatially localized in the region around the adsorbate.
 The remaining empty states that lie just above the Fermi level give a $p$-type semiconductor character to the system.

 Although the pristine MoSe$_2$ monolayer facilitates the dissociation process, it remains endothermic for the four molecules studied here.
-The dissociation energy is considerably reduced in the presence of a Se vacancy.
+The dissociation energy is considerably reduced in the presence of a single Se vacancy.
 Still, only the dissociation of O$_2$ ($E_d=-3.947$~eV) and NO ($E_d= -2.043$~eV) becomes exothermic.
-Nonetheless, our calculations suggest that a larger concentration of Se vacancies might also favour dissociation of the other molecules considered here.
+Nonetheless, our calculations reveal that a larger concentration of Se vacancies favours the dissociation in all cases.
+In particular, dissociation at two adjacent Se vacancies is exothermic for the four molecules studied here.
 Finally, we note that adsorption of atomic H, C, and N, also induces a finite spin-magnetization in the system, but it is more localized than in the case of the molecules.

 \acknowledgments{ The authors acknowledge financial support by the Gobierno Vasco-UPV/EHU Project No. IT1246-19 and the Spanish Ministerio de Ciencia e Innovación [Grant No. PID2019-107396GB-I00/AEI/10.13039/501100011033].
 This research was conducted in the scope of the Transnational Common Laboratory (LTC) “QuantumChemPhys – Theoretical Chemistry and Physics at the Quantum Scale”.
 Computational resources were provided by the DIPC computing center. }